Yo!

 runtime when build with the external linker.
 This was fixed in Go 1.16 which

-flags for bypassing compiler flags in random
+limits the usability of the CGO_* flags for bypassing compiler flags in random

 build systems upstreams have.
 Go doesn’t allow you to force cgo either (except